vincentkoc/airgapped-offfline-rag/README.md

-# Airgapped RAG
+# Offline Airgapped RAG

 ## Lightweight Local Document RAG

 This project implements a Retrieval-Augmented Generation (RAG) based Question-Answering system for documents.
-It uses Llama 3, Mistral, and Gemini models for local inference, and Streamlit for the user interface.
+It uses Llama 3, Mistral, and Gemini models for local inference with LlaMa c++, langchain for orchestration, chromadb for vector storage, and Streamlit for the user interface.

 ## Setup